AsanAlacli/LA_WISE-19-20-_Group_5_HANA_Project_CoRe/README.md

 ## Acknowledgements

-* Special thanks to prof. Dr. Chatti and Dr. Muslim for supporting us during this class project.
+* Special thanks to Prof. Dr. Chatti and Dr. Muslim for supporting us during this class project.